XCentium/Alliance-Association-Bank/README.md

 #### UserAuthenticationSettings.config
 Configurations for user authentication against Active Directory.
 #### DropDownListSettings.config
-Configurations for dropdown lists possible values.
+Configuration of possible values for some of the dropdown lists.
+However, some dropdown lists are controlled by SQL tables (Employees, Software/MigrateTo and ReformatAQ2).
 #### LoggerSettings.config
-Configurations for Serilog logging.
+Configurations for Serilog logging such as log files location and minimum logging level.
 #### AppTextContent.config
 The config file to specify various pieces of text content.
+At point legal message copy can be set here.